 Brown students can study abroad through a traditional program or they may participate in a travel experience embedded in their coursework.

-Join hundreds of undergraduate students each year studying abroad in more than 40 countries.
+Join hundreds of undergraduate students each year studying abroad for a semester or academic year in more than 40 countries.

 The Brown Semester Internship Program combines a 12-14 week internship experience and academic coursework for the fall or spring semester.
 Students have the opportunity to gain direct experience in a dynamic field, immerse themselves in a new culture and community, and collaborate with fellow Brown students in small cohorts.